wanx-troopers/wanx-troopers.github.io/wan-wiring.md

 To give WAN more creative freedom while still using VACE set `vace_end_percent` to less than `1`.
 This will allow final steps to do sampling without VACE control after VACE has established overall shape of the video.
 Presently exposed on wrapper node but not on native node.

+Workflows for VACE 2.1 and Wan 2.2 Fun Vace are very similar.

 ## Native